aleksgain/3x-ui-oracle/README.md

 - **Higher `vm.swappiness`** so the kernel is willing to use that compressed “swap” before processes die.
 - **Small journald caps** so logs do not eat the boot volume.
 - **Docker log rotation** (`daemon.json`: 10 MB × 2 files per container) so container stdout does not grow without bound.
-- **No in-container Fail2ban** for 3X-UI — the host already runs Fail2ban for SSH, and the panel is only exposed to your `home_ips` in OCI + UFW.
+- **No in-container Fail2ban** for 3X-UI — the host already runs Fail2ban for SSH, and the panel is only exposed to your `home_ips` in OCI and on-host `iptables`.
 That drops a second Fail2ban stack inside the container and saves memory.

 **Not capped:** the 3X-UI service is **not** given a hard Docker memory limit, so Xray can burst under load; on 1 GB you should still keep inbound/client counts modest and watch `free -h` / `docker stats` after changes.